double gill spirals

 regularly up to the present.
 From spring 2009 to spring 2019, they were

 commonly seen species on Maui.

 Note 2: We've seen mature animals feeding on the

 blue-gray sponge, Dysidea fragilis.
 However, we've also photographed a young animal apparently feeding on a brown sponge.
-Whether the latter is a color form of Dysidea fragilis or G. imperialis may also feed on related species (perhaps, only when young?) is unknown.
+Whether the latter is a color form of D. fragilis or H. imperialis also feeds on related species (perhaps, only when young?) is unknown.

 The two photos we've seen of H. imperialis laying eggs show paired